seed-labs/seed-emulator/examples/not-ready-examples/25-proof-of-authority-manual/README.md

 - `3_geth_attach.sh` runs the `geth` command to run the ethereum nodes on each container
+- It is only after you run the `geth` command on the containers that the blockchain network starts running
 - Once you run this file, you shoud see an output similar to the picture below

 ![Geth attach done](images/geth-attach-done.png)